kbpontius/iOSComposeAnimation/README.md

 A very helpful video WWDC 2014 related to UIPresentationController, in general, is `A Look Inside Presentation Controllers` found here: https://developer.apple.com/videos/wwdc/2014/

-Source code for the presentation is: https://developer.apple.com/library/ios/samplecode/LookInside/LookInsidePresentationControllersAdaptivityandCustomAnimatorObjects.zip
+Source code for the WWDC 2014 presentation is: https://developer.apple.com/library/ios/samplecode/LookInside/LookInsidePresentationControllersAdaptivityandCustomAnimatorObjects.zip

 Last but not least is our Stack Overflow conversation about this animation.
 If you have questions, please respond to this thread: